 What types of data we process

-Salv processes personal data, transactional data and non-transactional data, or metadata.
-You can use know-your-customer (KYC) data, risk and screening results to create and test better transaction monitoring rules.
+Salv processes customer data, both transactional data and non-transactional data, or metadata.
+You can create and test better transaction monitoring rules using risk and screening results, internal compliance knowledge, exclusion lists or multiple country lists, as well as know-your-customer (KYC) and know-your-business (KYB) data.
 As long as you have a coherent and consistent dataset that provides a solid base for the analysis, it’s safe to say, you are set up to succeed.

 What types of rules you can create

-With Salv’s transaction monitoring rules you can monitor high value payments, payment frequency, velocity, counterparty count, dormancy, and more.
+With Salv’s transaction monitoring rules you can monitor high-value transactions, payment frequency, velocity, counterparty count, dormancy, and more.
+In terms of payment methods, within Salv Platform, you can monitor payments processed through Swift, SEPA Transfers & Instant, Faster Payments, BACS, Direct Debits without any limitations.
 You can monitor your customers, including natural persons, legal entities, merchants, the end customers of your customers, and counterparties.
 You can do so much more – with one convenient solution.

 How transaction monitoring rules work